 BBS has a zero tolerance policy on bullying.
 This includes but is not limited to racial remarks or unwanted touching or name calling.
 Any student found to be engaging in this sort of behavior will be subject to up to a 3 day out-of-school suspension.
 Repeated offenses would result in the student not being invited back to BBS.
-(Please refer to CONSEQUENCES CHART on pages 24-25)
+(Please refer to CONSEQUENCES CHART)